NYCiSchoolCS/think-python/Projects/Yahtzee.md

    - Add multiple turns for each player.
 At each round, the program should tell the player what their current score is.
    - Allow players to choose which combination they want to use at each turns.

-**A prize will be given out to the person who has the most full-featured Yahtzee program.**
+### Note: A prize will be given out to the person who has the most full-featured Yahtzee program.

 ## Rubric